plausible/docs/docs/custom-props/for-custom-events.md

 Now, both form submissions would trigger the same `Form Submit` event, but the `position` property will be different.

-:::note
-To represent a space character in property values, you can use a `+` sign.
-This is because you can't include the space character in the `class` attribute.
+:::tip To represent a space character in property values, you can use a `+` sign This is because you can't include the space character in the `class` attribute
 :::

 You can add up to 30 classes for custom properties.
 Simply separate them with a space character like in the above example.